the free Warcraft universe source that anyone can edit

 - Dailies should give you something useful like profession ingredients, drink, food, potions, etc. and not just money and rep.

-- Dailies should help complete some larger task, like the opening of Shires Heavy Duty Hay net 50" with 2" Mesh Holes Black Horse Hay or the various phases of Isle of Quel'Danas.
+- Dailies should help complete some larger task, like the opening of Tom Crown Trumpet Cleaning And Care Product (30PTWW) or the various phases of Isle of Quel'Danas.

 - Make more dailies for different levels, but with much shorter rep grinds (remove the big grind to exalted for dailies below the level cap).